HuiGong-dev/blog_source/content/posts/how-to-build-personal-blog-with-GitHub-Pages-and-Hugo.md

 Hugo is a static site generator written in [Go](https://golang.org/).

 ## Why Hugo
 It's blazing fast!
-Hugo's official website states it is "the world’s fastest framework for building websites" and after using it I've nothing to complain for the building speed.
+Hugo's official website states it is "the world’s fastest framework for building websites" and after using it I've nothing to complain about the speed.

 ## Step by step